Lake Sylvia State Park

 Services & supplies

-Two sit-on-top double kayaks are available for rent from May through September.
-Rental fees are $10 per hour or $25 for three hours.
+Kayaks and paddle boards are available for rent from June through September.
+Rental fees are $15 for two hours.

 Michael F. Luark homesteaded at what is now Lake Sylvia State Park in 1868.
 The family built a water-powered sawmill, the first in Grays Harbor County.
 In 1909, a dam was constructed at the end of Lake Sylvia to provide hydro-electric power and water to the City of Montesano.
 The Wilder family lived in the generator room for many years and Silas Wilder's wife was the only woman known to operate a power plant in the United States during the 1920s.
 The powerhouse was dismantled in the early 1930s.